Athol Fugard: Early period

-In 1958, Fugard organised "a multiracial theatre for which he wrote, directed, and acted", writing and producing several plays for it, including No-Good Friday (1958) and Nongogo (1959), in which he and his colleague black South African actor Zakes Mokae performed.
+In 1958, Fugard organised "a multiracial theatre for which he wrote, directed, and acted", writing and producing several plays for it, including No-Good Friday (1958) and Nongogo (1959), in which he and his colleague, black South African actor Zakes Mokae, performed.
 In 1978, Richard Eder of The New York Times criticized Nongogo as "awkward and thin.
 It is unable to communicate very much about its characters, or make them much more than the servants of a noticeably ticking plot."
-Eder argued, "Queenie is the most real of the characters.
+Eder said, "Queenie is the most real of the characters.
 Her sense of herself and where she wants to go makes her believable and the crumbling of her dour defenses at a touch of hope makes her affecting.
 By contrast, Johnny is unreal.
-His warmth and hopefulness at the start crumble too suddenly and too completely".
+His warmth and hopefulness at the start crumble too suddenly and too completely."

 After returning to Port Elizabeth in the early 1960s, Athol and Sheila Fugard started The Circle Players, which derives its name from the production of The Caucasian Chalk Circle by Bertolt Brecht.

 In 1961, in Johannesburg, Fugard and Mokae starred as the brothers Morris and Zachariah in the single-performance world première of Fugard's play The Blood Knot (revised and retitled Blood Knot in 1987), directed by Barney Simon.
 In 1989, Lloyd Richards of The Paris Review declared The Blood Knot to be Fugard's first "major play".